vishnoiprem/data-etl-ml/medium/delta-sharing-complete-guide-medium.md

 - 40 potential points of failure
 - 40 copies of data that can drift out of sync

 And when something goes wrong and it always does you are the one debugging which export failed, which partner has stale data, and why the numbers do not match.

-**This is the distributed synchronization problem.** and it's eating data teams alive.
+**This is the distributed synchronization problem ** and it's eating data teams alive.

 ## The Problem Nobody Wants to Talk About

-Here's the dirty secret: exporting data is easy. *Keeping it in sync* is the nightmare.
+Here's the dirty secret: exporting data is easy, *Keeping it in sync* is the nightmare.

-Every time you export data, you create a copy.
-That copy immediately starts aging.
-By the time your partner imports it into their system, you've already updated the source table three times.
+Every time you export data, you create a copy, That copy immediately starts aging, By the time your partner imports it into their system, you have  already updated the source table three times.

 Now multiply that by 40 partners.